Brendan Stern

 Still to this day, twenty years later, that veterinary technician friend brings up what happened at every opportunity.

-Never will I forget that night either.
+Never will I forget that night, either.

 Leave a Reply